 Let’s first check the keyboard mappings for often used Windows keys on a Mac before going further.

-- Updated with keystrokes for standard US-International keyboards
+- Updated with keystrokes when connected your Mac to a standard US-International keyboard.

 Keyboard mapping differences

 The macOS keyboard has a couple of different keys compared to a Windows device.
 The most obvious are:

 |Windows Key||macOS Key|

 |Home / End||fn + Right / Left|

 |Page Up / Down||fn + Up / Down|

 Back to the issue at hand.
 To change the Windows (AD) password in an RDP session on a Windows box, it’s: